50+ majors. 40+ minors. 1,155 classes. 100+ student organizations. 30+ countries to study abroad. 600 student events on campus each year.

 At St. Edward’s, you’ll have an entire team of people to help you personalize your college experience — classes, internships, leadership opportunities, study abroad and more.
 Follow this glossary to discover who’s who, and learn more about the roadmap that will prepare you for a personally meaningful academic experience, career and life.

 Your Student Success Team

-Everything starts with your success coach, which you’ll be assigned before your freshman year.
+Everything starts with your success coach, which you’ll be assigned before the semester begins.
 This coach helps you choose a major, select classes that match your goals and navigate your academic career on the hilltop.
-Success coaches collaborate with you to develop personalized plans — including classes, student activities, leadership roles, internships and more — to create a college experience unique to your interests and aspirations.
+Success coaches collaborate with you to develop personalized plans — including classes, student activities, leadership roles, internships and more — to create a college experience unique to your interests, strengths and aspirations.

 Resident Assistant (RA)

 This trained peer leader lives in your residence hall and builds a community among residents.
 Whether it’s a Friday movie night, a group yoga class or a routine residence hall meeting, your RA works to help you feel comfortable in your new home.

 Insider Tip: Get out of your comfort zone and attend RA-led events in your residence hall.
 It’s an easy way to meet your neighbors, and there are usually free snacks!

 Your professors will work with you and your success coach to recommend classes, graduate school, internships and other career paths.
 With a student-faculty ratio of 15:1, professors across disciplines will be there to help connect your classes to the future you want.

 This career-building expert works with you in the Career and Professional Development office (CAPD) to get you ready for life outside of St. Edward’s.
 Whether that’s finding your first internship or writing a professional resume, your advisor is ready to help connect you with career opportunities in Austin and beyond.